justinhartfield/trmnl-orders-dashboard/AUTOMATION_GUIDE.md

 If Metabase data isn't updating:
 1. Check if the public dashboard is accessible: https://bi.weed.de/public/dashboard/a529771c-34aa-4f1d-b6e3-6130f99f51c1
-2. Verify the script can fetch data (check error messages)
+2. Verify your server can reach Metabase (check logs)
-3. The script uses fallback values if Metabase is unavailable
+3. The server uses last-known-good cached values if Metabase is temporarily unavailable

 ## Future Improvements

 ### Real-Time Today's Data

-Currently, the "Today's Orders" section uses sample data.
-To fetch real-time today's data:
+The server fetches real-time “Today” KPIs primarily from a Metabase summary card (requires `METABASE_API_KEY`).
+If that card is unavailable, it will fall back to other sources or last-known-good cache.

 1. Identify the Metabase card IDs for today's filtered metrics
 2. Update the script to fetch from those cards